 Cost of average monthly electricity bill: $200 to $400 for a single family unit

-Cost of saving on electricity bill with after market attic ventilation: 20% to 30%, that means you could save up to $120 a month on your energy bill!
+Savings on your electricity bill with an after-market attic ventilation system: 20% to 30%, which means you could save up to $120 a month on your energy bill!

-Even at it’s lowest cost comparison of 20%, you’ll save $40 a month on your energy bill.
-Which means that in one year (12 months) you’ll save $480.
-In 2 years you’ll save $960 which almost pays for the entire installation.
-And finally, in 5 years you will save $2,400 on your energy bill.
+Even at its lowest cost comparison of 20%, you’ll save $40 a month on your energy bill.
+Which means that in 12 months, you can save $480.
+In 2 years, you can save as much as $960 which nearly pays for the entire installation.
+And finally, in 5 years you can save $2,400 on your energy bill.
 That’s a 250% return on your investment.
-This is not even factoring in the 5% or 25% rise in energy cost throughout the next five years.
-These savings are just an example based off of today’s current energy costs.
-At these staggering numbers, you can’t afford not to install an after market ventilation system upgrade.
-But you have to choose the right products for your type of roof that fits your needs.
+This is not even factoring in the 5% or 25% rise in energy costs.
+Considering these numbers, you can’t afford not to install an after-market ventilation system upgrade.

 We’re the experts at attic ventilation system upgrades.
-Give us a call and we’ll apply our proven techniques to show you how to reduce the cost of your energy consumption.
-As a bonus, you will prolong the life span of your roof dramatically and save money by avoiding unnecessary repairs.
+Give us a call at 1-888-618-3271 and we’ll apply our proven techniques to reduce the cost of your energy bill.
+As a bonus, you will prolong the life-span of your roof and save money by avoiding unnecessary repairs.